A cold beer in the rain

 A memory from a summer long ago comes to life in my mind, and a small smile forms on my lips.
-“I’m more fond of drinking beer in the rain” I confess after a while, chuckling lightly when both their heads snap towards me so fast that I almost cringe in fear of necks being broken.
+“I’m more fond of drinking beer in the rain” I confess after a while, chuckling lightly when both them raise their eyebrows in a silent question.

 “Please tell me there is a good reason, Greg, or else I might have to reconsider being your friend” comes the dramatic response from Philip.
 He makes it sound like a scandal.
 Almost like I’ve kicked his puppy.